July 17, 2023

 On the Tamagotchi Pix, the process of cleaning up poop is slightly different since there are no standard buttons like on other versions.
 This version also features a touch screen, so many commands can be fulfilled through swipes.
 If you want to poop-scoop on Tamagotchi Pix, you’ll have to get your hands dirty by swiping from left to right after selecting the Clean option.

-After that, the alien Tama’s seemed to take a hint, and the bathroom function appeared on every subsequent version, starting with Tamagotchi Plus.
+After that, the alien Tama’s seemed to take a hint, and the bathroom function has appeared on every subsequent version – starting with Tamagotchi Plus.
 So, in most Tamagotchis since, you can make your Tamagotchi use the toilet by pressing the ‘A’ button until the Bathroom icon is highlighted, then you simply press the ‘B’ button to have it go about its business.

-This shouldn’t come as a surprise to any old school Tamagotchi lover, but if you neglect cleaning up your pet’s poop, it’ll start accumulating all over the screen.
-That can’t be healthy, and it’s not!
+This shouldn’t come as a surprise to any old-school Tamagotchi lover, but if you neglect cleaning up your pet’s poop, it’ll start accumulating all over the screen.
+That’s not healthy for anyone, including your defenseless Tama!

 In the world of Tamagotchi, poop isn’t just a nuisance; it’s part of the gameplay!